 During the fall term of the freshman year at Austin College, every freshman takes a course called First-Year Seminar (FYS).
-Each FYS course is taught by a faculty member on a topic of their choosing, providing you with an introduction to the intellectual life of the college as well as some experience with navigating the college experience.
+Each FYS course is taught by a faculty member on a topic of their choosing, providing you with an introduction to the intellectual life of the College as well as guidance in navigating the college experience.
 In short, the First-Year Seminar works to develop your communication abilities and your skills of intellectual inquiry to set you up for success in the rest of your college career.

 The professor of your course becomes your faculty mentor and advises you for the rest of your time at Austin College.
-You can learn more about Austin College’s mentoring program here.
+Learn more about Austin College’s mentoring program.

 Erin Copple Smith, First-Year Experience Director